rdmpage/taxonomy-GBIF-manuscript/README.md

 # Discussion

-The quality of GBIF data has come under increasing scrutiny [Yesson et al. 2007][Gaiji et al. 2013][Mesibov, 2013][Otegui et al. 2013a], which may also reflect increasing use of its data.
+The quality of GBIF data has come under increasing scrutiny [Yesson et al. 2007][Gaiji et al. 2013][Mesibov, 2013][Otegui et al. 2013a].
 Given the scale of GBIF's ambition (mobilising the world's biodiversity data), the multiplicity of data providers, and variation in the quality of that data, it is inevitable that there will be errors.
 By themselves, the presence of errors matters less than the speed with which they are identified and corrected [Birney 2012].
 Furthermore, errors may exist but not have a significant impact on the kinds of uses to which the data are being put [Belbin et al. 2013].

 But the inconsistency in the GBIF taxonomy is worrying, particularly as its extent seems unrecognised.
 GBIF is dependent on the quality of its source data bases, but many taxonomic databases are little more than lists of names that have an imprimatur of authority stamped on them.
 The names themselves are rarely linked to the primary taxonomic literature, making it difficult for a user to investigate further and establish the status of a contested name.
 Given that we have multiple databases and multiple authorities, reconciling name lists becomes an exercise in comparative trust (which authority is more authoritative?).
 The very existence of multiple "authoritative" sources for the taxonomy of the same group of organisms suggests that different authorities may have different goals and hence different classifications.
 In the case of mammals, there are at least three major sources of names harvested by GBIF: the Catalogue of Life, the IUCN Red List, and Mammal Species of the World.
 A cluster map of the accepted species names recognised by each database (Fig. Mammals) reveals that all three sources recognise names that are not recognised by either of the other two databases.